April 24th 2019

 • Smile.
 During exhalation, direct a smile into the lower abdomen.
 This sends a positive mental intention right to the energetic centre of the body.

-4. Boost your digestion by supporting your saliva
+4. Boost your digestion

 Digestion is a cornerstone of traditional Chinese medicine, where good digestion isn't all about calories, frenetic exercise and deprivation, rather balance, quality and enjoyment.